humansconf/humansconf.org/index.md

 Our first Virtual Open Space, a fully online event, took place on June 2nd.
 [Check out how it went](/events/2020-06-02-virtual-open-space).

+Our second Virtual Open Space, again a fully online event, is scheduled to take place on July 15th.
+[View the invitation and register](/events/2020-07-15-virtual-open-space).

 ## Our Vision